EwenG/replique/README.md

 From the project directory, start a REPL server on port 9000:

-`clj -J-Dreplique.server.port=9000 -J-Dreplique.http-server.port=9001 -m replique.main`
+`clj -J-Dreplique.server.port=9000 -J-Dreplique.http-server.port=9001 -M -m replique.main`

 In an other terminal, connect to the REPL server: